alexboia/LivePayments-MP-WC/README.txt

 - dashboard widget for a quick outlook on overall transaction statuses;
 - detailed transaction details are reported for each order, for both admin staff and your clients;
 - multi-language support (romanian translation included);
+- advanced diagnosis and monitoring of plugin configuration;
 - detailed journaling.

 Supported transaction statuses (actions)